v6d-io/v6d/docs/notes/key-concepts/objects.rst

 Vineyard is designed to store large objects across multiple nodes in a cluster, enabling user programs to seamlessly interact with these objects as a single entity.
-Data is shared across multiple machines without replication.
+Data is sharded across multiple machines without replication.

 .. figure:: ../../images/vineyard_distributed_tensor.jpg
    :alt: Distributed objects in vineyard